georgemarselis-nvi/libcertstore/README.md

 # Manually trigger renewal for a certificate -- see Renewal section for full details
 certctl renew ldap.example.com

-# Register post-renewal restart hooks and label the consumers
+# Register post-renewal restart hooks
-# --description overrides the label; falls back to the systemd unit Description= field; falls back to service name
+# Label is pulled automatically from the systemd unit Description= field; --description overrides it
-certctl notify --cn ldap.example.com --restart slapd,nginx,postgresql --description "LDAP Directory Service"
+certctl notify --cn ldap.example.com --restart slapd,nginx,postgresql

 # Remove a certificate from the local store only
 certctl remove ldap.example.com